 Advancing clinical research and translational research requires transforming raw research data and biological insights into clean, actionable data for integration, visualization, and analysis.
 The Digitization of Clinical Development and Clinical Trials symposium explores new and innovative tools and techniques, including digital health technologies, data capture and data analytics, machine learning, and artificial intelligence.
 Explore how they can be leveraged to address specific challenges faced across the drug discovery spectrum to accelerate the translation of scientific discoveries from the bench to medical care.
 Gain practical recommendations and real-world insights from case studies across pharma and academia.

 TRACKS (taking place Tuesday, April 16 – Wednesday, April 17)

 Track 1: Modern Data Platforms and Storage Infrastructure

-Architect, Implement, and Manage Data Storage Solutions that Maximize Speed, Performance, and Cost
+Design, Deploy, and Oversee Data Storage Solutions Optimized for Optimal Speed, Performance, and Cost Efficiency

 Track 2: Data Management

 Leverage Data for Value Creation in Life Sciences

 With the growing demand for computing power among life science researchers and those addressing big data challenges, it is essential for data storage infrastructure to possess scalability to efficiently manage billions of data points and files.
 The primary challenge lies in the effective administration of data, ensuring its integration, accessibility, sharing, linkage, analysis, and maintenance to drive transformative change within the organization.
 Are data mesh and data fabric the true solutions to these challenges?
 How can one extract meaningful insights from data and its contents to generate value?
 The Data Management track delves into these inquiries and explores various topics, including FAIR data principles, data reuse, governance, literacy, data federation, and standards, as well as data curation and harmonization.